 Being that I later went into my own business it would have been better if I took Business Administration.
 But who knew!

-Mel Carriere from San Diego California on July 10, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on July 10, 2016:

 You've got some really great advice here, obviously gleaned from the University of Hard Knocks, which is a great party school, from what I understand.
 Excellent article!